unicode-org/cldr/.github/COMMIT_METADATA.md

 # Commit Metadata

+### These lines are comments.
-### The following list of commits is parsed by the ICU/CLDR commit checker.
+### The following list of commits is parsed by the ICU/CLDR commit checker to make corrections
 ### It has the following structure:
 ### `- <commit> <bug id or hyphen> <message>`